 Why Can't Deleted Files be Recovered?

 There are a number of reasons why deleted files can't be recovered with Recuva, or other recovery software.
 Neither FAT nor NTFS file systems were designed to assist file recovery, so sometimes recovery faces insuperable difficulties.
-Whilst we may already know that whenever a file is deleted the space it used is immediately available for other file allocation, we may not realise that the operating system is also burning the recovery bridges.
+Whenever a file is deleted the space it used is immediately available for other file allocation.
 There's no substitute for backups.
-This page deals mainly with NTFS and FAT, and Piriform's Recuva.

 If Recuva isn't already downloaded and installed, download the portable version to another partition, or a flash drive.
 Opening Recuva allocates and then deletes a zero-byte file called SomeRandomTmpFile in Recuva's program folder.
 If that program folder is on the drive being recovered from, then at least one deleted file record in the MFT will have been overwritten and lost forever.
 Launching Recuva for the first time also writes a prefetch file (and whatever else Windows decides) overwriting both MFT entries and clusters, so Recuva by itself is to some extent destructive.